 Set Goals for the Safety Committee

 Before the committee is assembled, outline the goals you want them to meet.
 What do you strive for?
-Establish the steps that your team will take to meet the goals that they set, and frame these steps as smaller goals for the team to accomplish so that they don’t lose any steam as they make progress.
+Establish the steps that your team will take to meet their goals, and frame these steps as smaller goals for the team to accomplish so that they don’t lose any steam as they progress.

-By setting goals, it’s easier for the team to see their progress and feel accomplished in their actions.
-Smaller goals that help lead to larger ones can make the entire process seem easier to handle by reducing the daunting idea of doing everything alone or having to rush to get it all done.
-Small steps will also help any potential procrastinators stay on target by having them meet smaller goals as opposed to one big task.
+Setting goals makes it easier for the team to see their progress and feel accomplished in their actions.
+Smaller goals that help lead to larger ones can make the entire process seem easier to handle by reducing the daunting idea of doing everything alone or rushing to complete it.
+Small steps will also help potential procrastinators stay on target by having them meet smaller goals instead of one big task.

-When you start a safety committee, one of the main purposes is to solve problems concerning safety within the workplace.
-Take into account all the voices on the committee to devise a plan of action that everyone can agree with.
-Safety isn’t something to be messed around with, so listen earnestly to each member of the team.
+When you start a safety committee, one of the main purposes is to solve workplace safety problems.
+Consider all the voices on the committee to devise a plan of action that everyone can agree with.
+Safety shouldn’t be messed around with, so listen earnestly to each team member.

 With a solution in mind, execute the plan.
-Problem solving has many steps, and can best be accomplished by a team of people with the same goals in mind.
-Work to ensure open communication so that problem solving doesn’t run into any issues.
+Problem-solving has many steps and can best be accomplished by a team with the same goals.
+Work to ensure open communication so that problem-solving doesn’t run into any issues.

 - Creating safety checklists

-- Revising and improving your Company health and safety guidelines
+- Revising and improving your Company’s health and safety guidelines

 - Creating workplace inspections sheets